techloset/smtp-ai-b03/01_python/README.md

 ## Introduction & First Steps

 **Main goals**
-- I want you to feel comfortable with the Python environment you will be using (editor, terminal, and how to run code).
+- Feel comfortable with the Python environment we will be using (editor, terminal, and how to run code).
-- I want you to successfully run your **first Python programs** by yourself.
+- Successfully run your **first Python programs** by yourself.

 **Topics**
 - What Python is and where it is used (web, data, AI, automation), so you see why it is worth your time.